 - Cook couscous following box instructions, then fluff with a fork.

-- While couscous cooks, roast chopped cauliflower on a baking sheet with parchment for 25 minutes or until fork tender and golden brown.
-Season with salt and pepper.
+- While couscous cooks, roast chopped cauliflower the baking sheet with olive oil, salt, pepper, garlic, and cumin for 25 minutes or until fork tender and golden brown.

-- Add the couscous, cauliflower and other veggies to a large serving bowl with spices.
+- Add the couscous, cauliflower, and other veggies to a large serving bowl.

 - Pour dressing over top and toss well!
 Enjoy and serve.